roverkim/MySQL-CLI-Node/README.md

 MySQL-CLI-Node is an Amazon-like storefront CLI that was created using Node, Inquirer, Async and MySQL.
 Users can choose from 1 of 3 views to interact with the database.

-`Async` Npm Package: Due to Asynchronus Nature of Javascript, I added this package to ensure the sequential execution of each function.

 ## Usage

 This Program automatically creates a MySQL database, inputs two tables (products & department) and mock data into it.